2 voor 12: Gameplay

-While solving the anagram, the team may attempt to place letters in the correct position at a cost of 10 points per letter, however, if the answer given was incorrect, a question mark is placed instead.
+While solving the anagram, the team may attempt to place letters in the correct position at a cost of 10 points per letter (25 from 1991 to 2002), however, if the answer given was incorrect, a question mark is placed instead, even if the answer given started with the correct letter.
 Bonuses are awarded afterward based on the number of correct answers offered, with the highest scoring team winning the game.
 In the event that both teams finish with the same score, the tie is broken in favor of the team that answered more questions correctly.
 A team that fails to solve their word automatically loses the game regardless of their score; if neither team solves their word, then both teams lose and two new teams play on the next show.

-Bonuses for nine or more correct answers were added beginning upon the program's return in 1991 in order to incentivize players to search for correct answers; originally, this was a flat 100 points.
+Bonuses for nine or more correct answers were added beginning upon the program's return in 1991 in order to incentivize players to search for correct answers; originally, this was a flat 200 points.
 Currently, 25 bonus points are awarded for nine correct answers, with a further 25 for each correct answer beyond that.
 Beginning in 2015, a 10-point bonus was added for each correct answer given without using any references; this bonus is forfeited on any question in which a team later uses references to confirm the answer.

 Questions are presented on myriad subjects in a variety of ways, with many using stock footage, and some being accompanied by animations produced by students at HKU.

 Champions are allowed to return for up to three programs; a team playing their second game must complete their round in 14 minutes, and a team playing their third game must complete their round in 13 minutes.
 A team that has won two games may choose to leave the program and receive their score multiplied into Euro (or Dutch guilder, prior to 2002); a team that wins three games retires from the show and automatically receives money for their total score.